 Call 911 if your angina lasts longer than 5 minutes and 1 tablet or 1 spray has not relieved it.
-Do not delay - you may be having a heart attack, also known as acute myocardial infarction, or AMI!
+Don't delay.
+You may be having a heart attack (acute myocardial infarction, or AMI)!

 - Limit the amount of alcohol you drink.
 Too much alcohol can cause dizziness or fainting.

-- Do not take phosphodiesterase inhibitors, such as sildenafil.
-These are medicines used to treat sexual dysfunction in men - at any time if you are on nitroglycerin treatment.
+- Don't take phosphodiesterase inhibitors, such as sildenafil.
+These are medicines used to treat sexual dysfunction in men-at any time if you are on nitroglycerin treatment.
 The combination of nitroglycerin with these medicines can cause a severe drop in blood pressure.
 This can lead to dizziness, fainting, heart attack, or stroke.

 - Check the expiration date.
 Nitroglycerin can lose its effectiveness over time.

 - Tell your healthcare provider if your angina attacks last longer, occur more often, or are more severe.

 If you have any of these side effects, tell your healthcare provider right away.
 But don't stop taking the medicine until your doctor tells you to.
 Mild side effects include: